UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

      myfirstpackage/Project.toml
      myfirstpackage/src/myfirstpackage.jl

-One can activate this enviroment in the following way:
+One can activate this environment in the following way:

 .. code-block:: julia